Internal family systems therapy (IFS)

 The Self

 In contrast to these parts, the Self represents who we truly are beneath all of our experiences.
 It is linked to positive behaviours such as confidence, leadership, calmness and acceptance.
-With the help of an IFS therapist, we can reduce the harmful behaviours of our different parts and ensure decision-making and coordination comes from the Self.

-What can IFS help with?
+What can internal family systems therapy help with?

 “You will become super aware of your inner workings, or parts, such as irritating critical voices, distracting behaviours or overwhelming feelings.
 Organic change occurs as you begin to understand your ‘autopilot’ ways of being in the world and locate the buried pain and hurt, which have been well protected for so long.